shadowed1/ChromeOS_PowerControl/README.md

 # **ChromeOS Battery Control**
 ## Requires Developer Mode.

-### - Customize battery charging limit to preference instead of relying on Adaptive Charging to maximize battery longevity.
+### - Customize battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
 ### - Features global commands and can optionally allow BatteryControl + disabling Intel Turbo Boost to boot automatically.

 ### __How to Install:__